cloudpanel-io/docs/v2/docs/frontend-area/varnish-cache/wordpress/plugin.md

 ## Update

 To update the plugin, follow the steps from the **Installation**.
-After the upload, **WordPress** will ask you if you want to replace the plugin with the newly uploaded one.
+After the upload, **WordPress** will ask you if you want to replace the current version with the newly uploaded one.

 Confirm by clicking on the button **Replace current with uploaded**.

 ## Bug Reporting

-sdfsdfsdf
+If you find a bug, please create a [New issue](https://github.com/cloudpanel-io/clp-wp-varnish-cache/issues/new/choose) on github.